-Leaders must set the tone for how data is filtered through to the different levels of the organisation and how it is acted upon by different departments.
+Australian business leaders must set the tone for how data is filtered through to the different levels of the organisation and how it is acted upon by different departments.
 This is where a well-formed rapid response team (RRT) from our previous article would play a significant role

 - Understanding what the workforce will look like.
 The way we work and manage the workforce has changed dramatically, with most companies shifting to an almost entirely remote model during the crisis.
 We now understand that the future of our teams will be more hybrid in nature.
 Greater work location flexibility is likely to be a part of our new normal.
 The data from this crisis will help leaders challenge previous thinking around what can and cannot be done remotely and how roles can have flexibility and work outside the traditional business model.
 Now is the time to create a framework to bring these insights into the standard way of working.